MarvelMoe/js-snake/README.md

 - A grid of 40 by 40.

-- Using <div>'s for the grid play area.
+- Using multiple div html element for the grid play area.

+	To get by ineffeciencies such as searching through a possible 1600 divs for the correct one, I implement a cache systems that cuts that number down to at most a search of 40.